Non-Truthful Position Auctions Are More Robust to Misspecification: Incomplete Information

 A candidate equilibrium bidding function for the \aGFP mechanism can now be obtained by writing the expected payment in terms of bidding function~$b^{F}$, equating the resulting expression with~\eqref{eq:ex-eff}, and solving for $b^{F}$.
-In the \aGFP mechanism an agent with value~$v$ that is allocated position~$s$ pays $\alpha_s b^{F}(v)$, its expected payment therefore satisfies
+In the \aGFP mechanism a bidder with value~$v$ that is allocated position~$s$ pays $\alpha_s b^{F}(v)$, its expected payment therefore satisfies

 By \lemref{lem:myerson} the expressions in~\eqref{eq:ex-eff} and~\eqref{eq:ex-gfp} must be the same.
 Equating them yields

 when $v>0$, and we can set $b^F(0)=0$ for convenience.\footnote{Application of l'Hospital's rule shows that $\lim_{v\rightarrow 0} b^{F}(v)=0$, so this choice makes $b^{F}$ increasing.} Bidding below $b^F(0)=0$ is impossible, bidding above $b^F(\bar{v})$ is dominated,\footnote{Since equilibrium bidding functions must be increasing almost everywhere, bidding above $b^F(\bar{v})$ would not increase the probability of winning, and it would also not lead to a lower payment.} and~$b^F$ satisfies the second condition of \lemref{lem:myerson} by construction.
 The \aGFP mechanism thus has an efficient equilibrium if and only if~$b^F$ is increasing almost everywhere.
 Taking the derivative we obtain